Authentication Guide

 _settings.auth - Permission clamping ensures delegated keys can't exceed specified bounds

-- Delegation paths reference keys by their name in the delegated database's auth settings
+- Delegation paths reference databases by their root entry ID and resolve the final key in the delegated database

 Basic Delegation Setup